mbolivar/example-libmaple-project/README.txt

 another user module defined inside of your project (user module inside of user module).

-It is important not to confuse a concept of user module with a concept of source files directory.
+It is important not to confuse the concept of a user module with the concept of the source files directory.
 User modules are concepts of higher level, they are configured in Makefile.
 Each user module consists of some number of source file directories and its own rules.mk file.
-Source file directories of user module are configured in rules.mk file.
+Source file directories of user modules are configured in the rules.mk file.

-The rules.mk file is a Makefile fragment that is used in libmaple's build system.
+rules.mk is a Makefile fragment that is used in libmaple's build system.
 It tells libmaple's Makefile how to build your project's sources.
 Use it as a template for starting your own project.

 Use 'make clean' command to clean your project.
-Use 'make sketch' to build your project and link it with libmaple
+Use 'make sketch' to build your project and link it with libmaple.

 How Do I Use It with Eclipse CDT?
 =================================